AbdEl-RahmanKhaled/Tic-Tac-Toe-Client/README.md

 * SignUp
 * play with pc with different difficulty levels
 * play with online friends
 * have an avatar and score level
-* show the highest score in the game

 # Server side Features
 * show a list of all users
 * show players status and score
-* close and reopen the server
+* close and start the server

 # Game-Board-Options
 1. Single player to play vs computer